-mydt.DayOfWeek Monday Notice too that the data types of some properties are not simple data types, but return objects.
-For example, the Now property is (or returns, for it is a read only property) a System.
-DateTime.
-This means that when you reference the Now property, you get back an object that represents an instance of the System.
-DateTime object:
+mydt.DayOfWeek Monday Notice too that the data types of some properties are not simple data types, but Classes in their own right.
+For example, the data type of the Now property is itself System.DateTime.
+This means that when you reference the Now property, you get back an object that represents an instance of the System.DateTime object: